OpenAI’s Washington Offensive Is Not About Regulation. It Is About Influence, Access, and Strategic Positioning.

 Trade Modification End Time02:45 hrs (Next Day)

-Session 2 now begins approximately 30 minutes earlier.
+Session 2 now begins 30 minutes earlier than it did under the previous schedule.

 The Pre-Open for Session 2 starts at 15:58 hrs (previously 16:25 hrs) and normal market trading kicks off at 16:05 hrs (previously 16:35 hrs).
 This significantly reduces the gap between the two sessions.